+This may seem obvious but you would be surprised how many companies out there don’t address their target audience properly.
 Frame every situation and request from a “what’s in it for them” perspective.

 It’s natural to have “what’s in it for me” as your default mindset.
 In fact, everyone thinks this way.
 But if you want to persuade others (both at home and at work), you need to reverse your thinking.

 If you frame every situation and request from a “what’s in it for them” perspective, you have a way higher chance of getting a “yes”.

 Once you know what you’re trying to achieve, you’ve got to be able to measure it.
 Whether it’s with likes, comments, or shares, track what you’re doing.

 Look into how pages performed, emails that were read, CTAs/links that were clicked, content that was downloaded and social media engagement.

 When you are done measuring, you analyze.
 “Why didn’t we meet our goals?”
 “Why did we meet our goals?”
 “Why did that one page perform so damn well?”
 Ask a lot of “Why” to get to the root of it so you can repeat it or trash it.